 Franchise owners since: 2016

-What were you doing prior to being a franchise owner and how did that help prepare you for what you’re doing now?
+What were you doing prior to owning an East Coast Wings + Grill franchise?
+How did that help prepare you for what you’re doing now?

 Both of us have over 20 years of experience in the nuclear fuel industry.
 Both of us are engineers.
 Mike left that industry to start the franchise and Leah continues to work in this industry.
 Having held many leadership positions in the nuclear industry this gave us a solid foundation on how to form and lead a team to a successful outcome.
 Also, the nuclear industry follows rigid procedures and processes with no room for error.
 The franchise is also a process that you conform to and follow to be successful.